clusterio/clusterio/docs/writing-plugins.md

     }

-Because data into Factorio is streamed at a rate of 3-6 kB/s by default it is recommended to avoid sending large commands as much as possible, and to strip down the data on the ones you send to only what's strictly necessary.
+Because data into Factorio is streamed at a rate of 3-6 kB/s by default, it is recommended to avoid sending large commands as much as possible, and to strip down the data on the ones you send to only what's strictly necessary.
 You can have lua code injected into the game via the module